 John steps behind her into the mirror, a reminder that her role exists in relation to him; she is not the film’s protagonist, but his analyst and his lover simultaneously.
 The following shot underscores this notion by placing Constance in the foreground below John, her back toward the camera, and John in deep focus looming over her.
-It is as if the roles have been reversed and John now possesses the role of the analyst as their love renders her increasingly hysterical.
-When he comes to her level and kisses her, the music crescendos to signal pure romance as John says, “I can’t remember ever having kissed another woman before.”
-Yet she blocks his next kiss, saying, “It isn’t ethical.
+The cinematic relations in this shot suggest that the roles have been reversed, with John now possessing the role of the analyst.
+It encapsulates the relations between them throughout the film, with Constance becoming increasingly hysterical as she is absorbed by her love for John.
+When he comes to her level and kisses her, the music crescendos to signal romance, with John saying, “I can’t remember ever having kissed another woman before.”
+Yet Constance blocks his next kiss, saying, “It isn’t ethical.
 I’m here as your doctor.”
 Now, Constance moves to deep focus and John’s back is to the camera – a near reversal of the shot before their kiss.
-By denying his kiss, Constance reasserts her power as the unfeminine analyst, denying the force of their attraction.
+By denying his kiss, Constance reasserts her power as the analyst, denying her attraction and thus appearing cold and unfeminine.
 In this position, John says, “Don’t worry, doctor, I’m gonna sleep on the couch.”
 Constance insists that the patient occupies the bed while the doctor sits on the couch, “fully dressed.”
 While she asserts the patient/analyst dynamic here, there is also a hint of instability in her words, as the bed is both the site of the patient and the lover.
 Constance requires restraint to maintain her persona, yet the professional power dynamic easily teeters into a psychosexual one.
 The music immediately shifts and John goes into an episode of paranoia with the site of the blanket, when Constance aggressively questions him in an effort to psychoanalyze him.
 John is bothered, saying “I’m sick of your double talk,” which itself has the double meaning of referring to both her professional strategy and her role as both his analyst and lover.
 When Constance pushes him to remember he merely passes out, overwhelmed by her dominance.
 The music quickly changes back to the romantic tune and she cradles his head, saying “Oh, darling.”
 She assumes the feminine role of the mother, catering to John’s Oedipus Complex as described by Freud in “Femininity.”
-Just as all lovers must, she nurtures John in a replacement for the mother.
-Her tendency to push John analytically threatens him, as her knowledge renders her phallic power.
-This creates gender confusion and neuroses for both John and the viewer, and her phallic power must be suppressed with the madness induced by her love.
-This scene perfectly encapsulates the psychosexual dynamic that permeates the film, making it fit Mulvey’s definition of a patriarchial Oedipal narrative.
+Just as all lovers must, she nurtures John as a replacement for the mother, a transferential love.
+Her tendency to psychoanalyze John threatens him, as her knowledge renders her phallic power, and he is thus reduced to the object being “looked” at.
+This creates gender confusion and neuroses for both John and the viewer; Constance’s phallic power must be suppressed with the hysteria associated with romantic love.
+This scene perfectly captures the psychosexual dynamic that permeates Spellbound, making it fit Mulvey’s definition of a patriarchal Oedipal narrative.